 509-523-4833 W. Babb Rd., Rosalia, WA 99170

-Our chickens are available fresh at local markets within 24 hours after processing, as well as available for pick up in South Seattle.
-We process in our own WSDA-inspected plant with ourselves at the head of the crew doing the work so we can oversee the quality of each and every bird that we bring to market.
+Our Cornish Cross broiler chickens are GMO corn and soy free, as well as being pastured.
+Our chickens are available fresh at local markets within 24 hours after processing, and they are done in our own WSDA-inspected plant with ourselves at the head of the crew doing the work so we can oversee the quality of each and every bird that we bring to market.

-In order to insure quality, we mill our own rations from 100% locally sourced and often grown on our farm fresh small grains.
-Our feed and products are 100% grown in the USA and have no GMO components, corn or, soy.
-Another aspect we consider important is our use of local peas from the Palouse, these peas add a unique flavor to the final product.
+In order to insure quality, we mill our own rations from 100% non GMO grains most of which are grown on our farm.
+Another aspect we consider important is our use of local green sweet peas because these peas add a unique flavor to the final product.
 We like to refer to them as our “sweet pea” chickens, not only for their flavor, but their demeanor as well!

 In addition to their grain ration, we pasture our chickens on grass/alfalfa clover fields, which provide them with a fresh, high-quality protein source, as well as many vitamins and nutrients essential to a well-balanced and wholesome chicken diet.
-A further benefit of pasturing is the vitamin D our birds produce from sunlight, which is lacking in many commercial operations, as well as organic operations that don't provide pasture or raise birds exclusively indoors.
+A further benefit of pasturing is the vitamin D our birds produce from sunlight, which is lacking in most commercial operations.
 In addition, our birds drink fresh water that comes from our artesian well.

 When you shop for eggs, you may come across a variety of phrases splashed across an egg carton, such as "humanly raised," "cage-free," "free-range," "omega-3," "naturally nested," etc. These all mean different things and can be tricky for conscientious shoppers to figure out (see Laura Sayre's article "How to Decode Egg Cartons" Mother Earth News).

-Our goal at Palouse Pastured Poultry is to provide you with premium eggs that you can be sure came from chickens that were raised with tender care, fed high-quality feed from our own fields or close by, and in a healthy and natural environment with plenty of sunshine, grass, bugs, fresh artesian water, and room to roam and socialize.
+Our goal at Palouse Pastured Poultry is to provide you with premium eggs that you can be sure came from chickens that were raised with tender care, fed high-quality feed from our own fields, and in a healthy and natural environment with plenty of sunshine, grass, bugs, fresh artesian water, and room to roam and socialize.
 We gather our eggs every day, and market everything we collect within a week.